Like his father The Prince of Wales and his grandfather The Duke of Edinburgh, The Duke of Cambridge has a passion for conservation.

 The partnership, named “United for Wildlife”, is a long-term commitment to tackle the global challenges to the world’s natural resources so they can be safeguarded for future generations.
 The Duke is President of the collaboration.

-His Royal Highness, The Duke of Cambridge, said: "At the root of the illegal wildlife trade, for example, is the demand for products that require the deaths of tens of thousands of these animals every year, pushing them further towards extinction.
+In a speech The Duke of Cambridge, said: "At the root of the illegal wildlife trade, for example, is the demand for products that require the deaths of tens of thousands of these animals every year, pushing them further towards extinction.
 We must work together to prevent this catastrophe and allow our children the opportunity to experience wildlife in its many beautiful and varied forms.”

 The Duke of Cambridge and his father, The Prince of Wales, have worked together to use their unique position to highlight the Illegal Wildlife Trade.
 The Prince of Wales convened a Conference with the UK Government in May 2013, which The Duke also attended, and they jointly attended a United for Wildlife meeting at the Zoological Society London (ZSL) in November 2013.